hksulGithub/kFinanceData/README.md

 ## Usage

 ```
-from kFinanceData import kFinanceData as kf
+from kFinanceData import kFinanceData as kfd
 ```

 ### Examples